Financial Assistance Policy

 Fauquier Hospital will make every effort to determine if uninsured patients meet criteria for any State / Federal assistance.
 Patients are reminded that this process is a joint effort between themselves and the hospital and as such will require their cooperation in furnishing the requested financial and personal information.
 Financial Counselors will assist in completion of all applications and forward them to the appropriate agency upon completion.
 Patient’s accounts that have pending applications will be held without collection activity until efforts have been exhausted to obtain any available assistance.

 The staff of Fauquier Hospital will always treat all customers with respect and dignity.
 All records and information, including knowledge of a debt, will be held in strictest confidence.

 All patients with third-party insurance are expected to pay copayments in full at the time services are rendered.
 Emergency Department copayments may be required after services are rendered in accordance with the Emergency Medical Treatment and Active Labor Act (EMTALA).
 Coinsurance, deductibles and all other patient pay balances are due within ninety (90) days of payment by third-party insurance unless alternative arrangements are made by the patient consistent with the contract account policy.

 The Chief Executive Officer and the Chief Financial Officer or their designees have the right to adjust any outstanding patient bill.
 Documentation as to the nature of the adjustment will be reflected in the patient account history.
 Please refer to Policy Number 831-106 for more specific information regarding courtesy adjustments.

 Employee Payroll Deductions

 Payroll deductions are available to hospital employees and their immediate family members for outstanding account balances.
-In order to receive this benefit, the employee must be presently employed by Fauquier Hospital.
+In order to receive this benefit, the employee must be presently employed by Fauquier Health System.